Best Robo Advisors Ranking 2017

 Signing Up for a Robo-Advisor

-To sign up with a robo-advisor, first you fill out your investor profile (age, income, goals), then complete a risk-tolerance questionnaire (our research found the average questionnaire incorporates two or three questions).
+To sign up with a robo-advisor, first you fill out your investor profile (age, income, goals), then complete a risk-tolerance questionnaire (our research found the average questionnaire incorporates two or three questions; here's a sample question list).
 The data you submit is compiled to determine a “risk score” that determines a recommended portfolio.
 Portfolios fall within three primary buckets based on your risk score: conservative, moderate, and aggressive.

 If everything looks good, you then complete an application, open the account, and deposit funds.
 Once your account is up and running, you can use a variety of tools to monitor your portfolio and track the progress of your goals over time.
 While robo-advisors can be used for any goals, from saving for a house to saving for your kids’ college education, they are used primarily to save for retirement.